bcgov/wqbc/README.md

 Useage
 ------

-For additional information on use, the reader is referred to the vignette and `demo(fraser)`.
+For additional information on use, the reader is referred to the vignette.

 Install
 -------